katarzyna177/katarzyna177/README.md

 I am an ambitious junior tester.
 I like testing software and I want to do it.
 I am passionate about quality assurance.
 Constant development makes me happy.
 I am a motivated and results-oriented person.
 I am creative and hardworking, I enjoy working with others.</br></br>
 Knowledge of frontend and backend allows me to be a better and better tester and look at the created applications not only as a tester and user but also through the eyes of a programmer.
 Testing is a constant opportunity to find bugs, things that don't fit and that can work better and easier.</br></br>
 I know Chrome DevTools, Jira, Postman, REST, SQL HTML, CSS, RWD development tools.
-In the future, I also want to automate tests using Selenium, using knowledge of Java.
+In the future, I also want to automate tests using Selenium and Java.

 <!--🛠  Tech Stack </br>
 Selenium, HTML5/CSS3, REST, POSTMAN, HTTP, RWD, Spring, Java, IntelliJ IDEA, GitHub-->